Nicky-muindi/alx-interview/0x05-nqueens/README.md

 You don’t have to print the solutions in a specific order

-You are only allowed to import the sys module
+Allowed to import the sys module only

 Read: [Queen](https://en.m.wikipedia.org/wiki/Queen_(chess)), [Backtracking](https://en.m.wikipedia.org/wiki/Backtracking)
 ---